-Lisa Ellis is frequently invited to speak before regional and national audiences.
+Lisa Ellis is frequently invited to speak before local groups, and at regional and national conferences.

 8.23.18 Speaker, AILA National Web Seminar “Religious Workers: Best Practices for Winning R-1 and EB-4 Cases”.